-Irrigation
+Irrigation Responsibilities

-Water will begin flowing through the system when the low elevation melt occurs, as early as April.
+Water will begin flowing through the system as the melt occurs.
+This takes place as early as April in the lower elevations.
 Some ditch and lateral maintenance and water diversion attention will be required to avoid flooding and erosion during this period.

-All head gates should be opened in the spring once the initial snow melt begins to slow, and should be closed early enough in the fall to allow the ditches to dry up before the hard freeze.
-The head gates are historically open from May through to the middle of October.
+All Head Gates should be opened in the spring once the ditches are clear of snow melt and debris.
+The Gates should be closed early enough in the fall to allow the ditches to dry up before the hard freeze.
+The Head Gates are historically open from May through to the middle of October and should not be closed until the end of the season.
 The meadows can continue to be watered after the harvest and should be grazed to help spread the hay seed and balance critical soil minerals.

-Maintain and improve the irrigation system from the head gates down to each designated meadow.
+Maintain and improve the irrigation system from the Head Gates down to each designated meadow.

-- Control and regulate water flows by operating the head gates, diversion and laterals.
-Leverage best practice techniques to effectively and efficiently convey water to designated areas for the flood irrigation of hay tracts, common meadows, and (preapproved) private owner tracts. - Run water at as high of c.f.s as the ditch and laterals can handle for high efficiency and to reduce water loss. - Actively manage and monitor flows to ensure water is reaching the end of the designated fields, plus has time to infiltrate the roots (2-5 ft deep).
-Infiltration rates should be measured with a Water Stick to ensure the water is absorbing deep enough (i.e. 10 ft at the top of the field and 5 ft at the bottom). - Ensure that roadway ditches and culverts do not overflow onto the roadways.
-When tail water is observed within 50 feet of a roadway, move the headwater to another meadow location. - Avoid over-irrigation and dig diversion channels to fix wet areas, swamp grass, and erosion. - Complete ongoing maintenance and repairs as needed - Walk the ditches multiple times a week to identify issues, fix leaks and breaks, remove vegetation, obstructions, and sediment, reconstruct banks and diversions, address washouts, exterminate rodents, erosion, fill/compact holes, level and grading, repair / replace culverts, piping and diversion boxes, etc. - Large repairs should be scheduled for the fall, after the harvest when water can be diverted or shut off (August -October). - Complete pre-approved, major improvements as directed by the SIH committee and approved by the Board
+- Control and regulate water flow by operating the Head Gates, diversion and laterals.
+Leverage best practice techniques to effectively and efficiently convey water to designated areas for the flood irrigation of hay Tracts, common meadows, and (preapproved) private owner Tracts. - Run water at as high of c.f.s as the ditch and laterals can handle for high efficiency and to reduce water loss. - Actively manage and monitor flows to ensure water is reaching the end of the designated fields, plus has time to infiltrate the roots (2-5 ft deep).
+Infiltration rates should be measured with a Water Stick to ensure the water is absorbing deep enough (i.e., 10 ft at the top of the field and 5 ft at the bottom). - Ensure that roadway ditches and culverts do not overflow onto the roadways.
+When tail water is observed within 50 feet of a roadway, move the headwater to another meadow location. - Avoid over-irrigation and dig diversion channels to fix wet areas, swamp grass, and erosion. - Complete ongoing maintenance and repairs as needed - Walk the ditches at least once a week, more if needed to remove blockages.
+Identify issues, fix leaks and breaks, remove vegetation, obstructions, and sediment, reconstruct banks and diversions, address washouts, exterminate rodents, erosion, fill/compact holes, level and grading, repair / replace culverts, piping and diversion boxes, dig new laterals or diversions, etc. - Large repairs should be scheduled/budgeted for the fall, after the harvest when water can be diverted or shut off (August -October).